Open Actively Recruiting

 • Ongoing or impending oncologic emergency (e.g., tumor mass effect, tumor lysis syndrome)

-• Received any systemic therapy within two weeks prior to enrollment/leukapheresis, except for systemic inhibitory/stimulatory immune checkpoint therapy.
-Received any systemic inhibitory/stimulatory immune checkpoint molecule therapy within less than 3 half-lives prior to enrollment (e.g., ipilimumab, nivolumab, pembrolizumab, atezolizumab, OX40 agonists, 4- 1BB agonists)
+• Any systemic inhibitory/stimulatory immune checkpoint molecule therapy within 3 half-lives prior to enrollment (e.g., ipilimumab, nivolumab, pembrolizumab, atezolizumab, OX40 agonists, 4- 1BB agonists)

 • Received radiation therapy within 3 weeks prior to enrollment